ghiscoding/slickgrid-universal/packages/composite-editor-component/README.md

 - Mass Selection Changes (similar to Mass Update but only for the selected items)

 ### Installation
-Follow the instruction provided in the main [README](https://github.com/ghiscoding/slickgrid-universal#installation), you can see a demo by looking at the [GitHub Demo](https://ghiscoding.github.io/slickgrid-universal) page and click on "Export to CSV" from the Grid Menu (aka hamburger menu).
+Follow the instruction provided in the main [README](https://github.com/ghiscoding/slickgrid-universal#installation).